Our clinics are open 8am – 7pm | Monday – Friday. ** Watford Clinic also open Saturdays 8am – 6pm **

 You can discuss other health issues with our doctors

-We UNDERSTAND your trip and are travellers ourselves :)
+We UNDERSTAND your trip and are seasoned travellers ourselves

 Yellow fever is a viral disease that is caught from the bite of an infected mosquito.